-What Obama needs, of course, to make any changes to the Court are vacancies.
-Justices do not serve at the pleasure of the president, and few over the years have shown much tendency to retire merely to accommodate the political agenda of the party in power, even when it may be their own party.
-Click on the Vacancy link for an exploration of motivations in retiring, or not retiring, and for an assessment of the current justices and the potential for their departure in the first term of the new president.
+President Trump comes into office with the power to appoint virtually anyone to the Court who could be characterized as meeting the rather vague and shifting standards for being a justice, especially now that the Republicans have eliminated the filibuster as a tool for the minority to prevent a confirmation.
+Trump's initial appointment of Neil Gorsuch only re-established the status quo ante, renewing a 4-4 ideological split on the Court with Justice Kennedy occupying the swing position of the median justice.
+Vacancies do not arise at the president's pleasure, however, and few justices over the years have shown much tendency to retire merely to accommodate the political agenda of the party in power, even when it may be their own party.
+Click on the Vacancy link for an exploration of motivations in retiring or not retiring.
 Go to the President page for a look at how presidents address vacancies and subsequent nominations.

 This site has been created to help citizens, students, journalists, academics, and politicians alike understand and anticipate the Supreme Court appointment process as it unfolds.
 The links to the left walk you through the different stages of the vacancy, nomination, and confirmation processes.
 Please feel free to make suggestions about how this site can better serve any of you by submitting comments from the FAQS page.
 Also, consult the FAQs page for answers about questions involving the current situation.
 Substantial changes and additions will be made to this site now that two vacancies on the Court have occurred.
 Please check back periodically for new information.